mkp170791/numpy/doc/source/reference/random/legacy.rst

    ~RandomState.weibull
    ~RandomState.zipf

-Functions in `numpy.random`
+Functions in `numpy_demo.random`
 ===========================
-Many of the RandomState methods above are exported as functions in `numpy.random` This usage is discouraged, as it is implemented via a global `RandomState` instance which is not advised on two counts:
+Many of the RandomState methods above are exported as functions in `numpy_demo.random` This usage is discouraged, as it is implemented via a global `RandomState` instance which is not advised on two counts:

 - It uses global state, which means results will change as the code changes